id753/team-landing-portfolio/README.md

 </div>

+## Developed and maintained the key “Let’s Work Together” section using semantic code, ensuring a pixel-perfect and fully responsive cross-device UI.
+## Successfully leveraged prior teamwork experience collaborating in a team environment and received no critical feedback during mentor code reviews.

 ### A one-page responsive website created to demonstrate front-end development skills.
 This project is built with simple HTML, CSS, and JavaScript using **[Vite](https://vitejs.dev/)** as a development tool for fast development and optimization.

 ---